maxsnew/grammars-and-semantic-actions/README.md

 One major drawback of embedding the language in Agda is that the Agda typechecker is now acting as a parser.
 This approach is orders of magnitude slower than a comparable unverified parser written in `C`.
 For the `Dyck` example, we ran some simple benchmarks in `Examples.Benchmark.Dyck`.
 The verified parser for `Dyck` takes `1m3s` to parse an input string that is `196544` characters long.

 Similarly, the parsers are not ergonomic to use.
 In particular, we have not plugged them into any of Agda's `IO` modules.
-Instead, all of our experiments have mocked the parsing input as its own Agda file that contains a string literal of the data to be parsed.
+Instead, all of our experiments have either mocked the parsing input as its own Agda file that contains a string literal of the data to be parsed or have a function that generates the input, as in `Examples.Benchmark.Dyck`.